apollographql/router/.changesets/feat_bnjjj_feat_chunk_resp_selector.md

               - error: reason
 ```

-And thanks to the event support for selectors you'll be able to fetch data directly from the supergraph response body:
+The router also can now compute new attributes upon receiving a new event in a supergraph response.
+With this capability, you can fetch data directly from the supergraph response body:

 ```yaml
 telemetry: